awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

 **Note**
 Add `iam:PassRole` permissions to the Maintenance Windows role to allow Systems Manager to pass the SNS role to Amazon SNS\.
 If you haven't added `iam:PassRole` permissions, see Task 5 in the topic [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md)\.

-1. \(Optional\) For **Output options**, to save the command output to a file, select the **Write command output to an S3 bucket** box\.
+1. \(Optional\) For **Output options**, to save the command output to a file, select the **Enable writing output to S3** box\.
 Enter the bucket and prefix \(folder\) names in the boxes\.
 **Note**
 The S3 permissions that grant the ability to write the data to an S3 bucket are those of the instance profile assigned to the instance, not those of the IAM user performing this task\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
-In addition, if the specified S3 bucket is in a different AWS account, make sure that the instance profile associated with the instance has the necessary permissions to write to that bucket\.
+In addition, if the specified S3 bucket is in a different AWS account, verify that the instance profile associated with the instance has the necessary permissions to write to that bucket\.

-1. In the **SNS notifications** section, choose **Enable SNS Notifications**\.
+1. In the **SNS notifications** section, do the following:
+   + Choose **Enable SNS Notifications**\.

-1. In the **IAM role** section, choose the Amazon SNS IAM role Amazon Resource Name \(ARN\) you created in Task 3 in [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md) to initiate Amazon SNS\.
+   + For **IAM role**, choose the Amazon SNS IAM role Amazon Resource Name \(ARN\) you created in Task 3 in [Monitoring Systems Manager status changes using Amazon SNS notifications](monitoring-sns-notifications.md) to initiate Amazon SNS\.

-1. In the **SNS topic** section, enter the Amazon SNS topic ARN to be used\.
+   + For **SNS topic**, enter the Amazon SNS topic ARN to be used\.

-1. In the **Event type** section, choose the events for which you want to receive notifications\.
+   + For **Event type**, choose the events for which you want to receive notifications\.

-1. In the **Notification type** section, choose to receive notifications for each copy of a command sent to multiple instances \(invocations\) or the command summary\.
+   + For **Notification type**, choose to receive notifications for each copy of a command sent to multiple instances \(invocations\) or the command summary\.

-1. In the **Input Parameters** section, enter the required parameters based on the Command document you chose\.
+1. In the **Parameters** section, enter the required parameters based on the Command document you chose\.

-1. Choose **Register Run Command task**\.
+1. Choose **Register Run command task**\.

-1. After the next execution of your maintenance window, check your email for a message from Amazon SNS and open the email message\.
+1. After the next time your maintenance window runs, check your email for a message from Amazon SNS and open the email message\.
 Amazon SNS can take a few minutes to send the email message\.

 ## Registering a Run Command task to a maintenance window that returns notifications \(CLI\)<a name="monitoring-sns-mw-register-cli"></a>